-The bathroom followed suit with rustic timber vanity, industrial pendant suspended above, huge freestanding shower and Bramley’s bath products that smell almost edible.
+The bathroom followed suit with rustic timber vanity, industrial pendant suspended above and huge freestanding shower.
+Plus my favourite Bramley’s bath products that smell almost edible.

 The vintage rug is soft on bare feet, and even looks good with my rose gold converses photo bombing (ON SALE).

 All this exploring is quite exhausting work, so a tea break was well overdue.
 Followed by a quick freshen up in the shower before hitting the bar…